 I have always loved to draw but it wasn’t until I retired that I really began investing time in art.
-As a predominantly self-taught artist over the past decade, I read many books and look at online resources.
+As a predominantly self-taught artist over the past decade or two, I read many books and look at online resources.
 I wish I had kept a journal to track the things I’ve learned, when I learned them, and a list of ALL the resources I’ve used.
+Lucky for you I began such a source after I built this webpage.
 For those of you who are beginning your artistic endeavors, I recommend that you journal your pathway to learning.
+Enjoy this page of mine full of valuable links.

 When I began learning, I attended classes taught by a local artist, “Mary Beth Downs of Duluth, MN.
 Her approach utilized a set lesson plan.
 She insisted that everyone needs the basics, whatever your skill level.
-Many of the subjects she covered I was not ready for so they went in one ear and out the other but she effectively planted seeds for the future.
+I was not ready for many of the subjects she covered, so they went in one ear and out the other.
+But her lessons effectively planted seeds for the future.
 She provided handouts that I was able to refer back to once I was ready for that topic.
 As I continue to learn, practice, fail, succeed, and process information, I form specific questions that need answering.
-When attending classes with Mary Beth I could ask her, but afterward for information I still use books, internet, YouTubes, workshops, fellow painters, etc., and my own trial and error to discover what I am lacking.
+When attending these beginning classes with Mary Beth I could ask her, but afterward I went for information using books, internet, YouTubes, workshops, fellow painters, etc., and my own trial and error to discover what I am lacking.
+Everyone starts somewhere!!

 As you know, everyone learns in their own way; some people are more visual, others are verbal, physical, logical… There is also this ‘sides of the brain’ (left brain logical, right brain creative) aspect to consider.
 What I found out about myself is I am a physical and logical artist – I need to make sense of what I am doing and then do it!